fabacab/inline-gdocs-viewer/readme.txt

 Please refer to the [DataTables API reference manual](https://datatables.net/reference/api) for more information about customizing DataTables-enhanced tables.

+Another option for sorting your table, for example, is to use the `query` attribute and pass along an appropriate [Google Charts API Query Language query that includes an `order by` clause](https://developers.google.com/chart/interactive/docs/querylanguage#Order_By).

 == Change log ==

+= Version 0.5 =

+* [Feature](https://wordpress.org/support/topic/work-great-12): Query your spreadsheet like a database using the new `query` shortcode attribute.
+The value of the `query` attribute is any [Google Charts API Query Language query](https://developers.google.com/chart/interactive/docs/querylanguage).
+For example, to retrieve only the first two columns in rows whose first column begins with "Mario Bros." in a Google Spreadsheet, use a shortcode like `[gdoc key="ABCDEFG" query="select A, B where A starts with 'Mario Bros.'"]`.

 = Version 0.4.7.1 =